The Challenge: Negative thinking can limit our potential and stand in the way of our goals.

 The Solution: Simple strategies such as identifying negative thoughts and meditating can weaken the power of negative thinking.

-The alarm goes off and the day starts.
+The alarm goes off, and the day starts.
 Oh, if you could only sleep for at least one more hour!
-There are just so many responsibilities to handle: your boss keeps pushing you to do things that can’t possibly do within the working hours; you’re aware that, inevitably, you’ll have to take some of that work home.
-Your partner is there, but you’re barely not seeing each other lately.
+There are just so many responsibilities to handle: your boss keeps pushing you to do things that you can’t possibly do within working hours; you’re aware that, inevitably, you’ll have to take some of that work home.
+Your partner is there, but you’ve barely not seen each other lately.
 Not to mention, there’s that pestering colleague, too — you ought to get paid just for having to put up with her day in and day out!
-And of course once you finally get home, you’ll have to cook and clean and you won’t have time for that TV show.
+And, of course, once you finally get home, you’ll have to cook and clean, and you won’t have time for that TV show.
 Why bother waking up, anyway?

 This is a problem we’ve all faced throughout our lives.
 It’s called negative thinking.
-Even when we’re motivated to do something, negative thoughts can kill the enthusiasm.
-You want another example?
+Even when motivated to do something, negative thoughts can kill the enthusiasm.
+Do you want another example?
 What happens when you see someone with a beautiful, clean white shirt with a stain on the collar?
 You’ll no longer notice the whiteness.
 Your mind will be focused on the stain.
 Negativity attracts it.

 However, the mind also makes mistakes.
 When it inflates the negative and ignores the positive, it slips you into a continuous pattern of negative thinking.
 That leads to depression, anxiety, or pure stress and sadness.
 There’s a way out of that state of being.
 You just have to try.
 We’ll suggest 5 simple ways to fight and stop negative thinking from ruining your life.